morgenstern89/morgenstern89.github.io/about.md

 <p>I find <strong>Software Testing</strong> is a great fit for me as the job itself seems a representation of myself: <strong>combination of tech-driven nature and non-tech softskills and the emphasis on attention to details, understanding process driven work flow, thorough documentation and communication.</strong></p>

 <p>Back to my story - a girl who used to study human languages, history and social interactions is now learning programming languages, history of tools and frameworks and the interaction between components of applications.
-Experiencing the unique changeover, I will play a key role bridging different stakeholders as a tester and I beleive becoming a bridge to connect will be, using the words of <i><strong>Jean-Paul Sartre</strong></i>, the <i><strong>raison d'être</strong></i> of technology.</p>
+Experiencing the unique changeover, I will play a key role bridging different stakeholders as a tester and I believe becoming a bridge to connect will be, using the words of <i><strong>Jean-Paul Sartre</strong></i>, the <i><strong>raison d'être</strong></i> of technology.</p>

 <p>Having <strong>ISTQB Foundation Level</strong> certification under my belt, now I am motivated to take specialization paths such as <strong>Mobile Application Tester</strong> and eventually <strong>Test Automation Engineer</strong>.